dnwarnock/dva-project/README.txt

 Additional resources not checked in such as the data acquired from the Travis County Appraisal District (TCAD) are available in a public bucket in S3 (s3://dva-gatech-atx/), which is available in the `us-west-2` region.
 These resources should be available through 2018, but might be removed at some point in the future to minimize personal hosting costs.

+A hosted version of this application using the Euclidean distance metric is available at http://54.84.229.60:8080/ and will be hosted through the completion of the Fall 2018 term.

 # googlemaps_scrape
 ## Description
 This module contains a script that is used to pull coordinates of addresses from the TCAD data and store the results in S3.
 Note that google maps API is free up to a limited number of API requests.
 For more information, read here: https://cloud.google.com/maps-platform/pricing/.